What the Hard Lessons of Rubella Teach Us About a Zika Vaccine

 Anna’s mother Betsy had been vaccinated at age 3, in 1972, with one of the vaccines that were then on the US market.

 Today, political interference in science is alive and well.
 Consider this: Late in February, 2016, then-President Obama asked Congress for $1.9 billion to fight Zika transmission and to develop a vaccine.
 It was not until seven months later, September 29, 2016, that Congress provided 60% of that amount.
-In the intervening time, 1,500ika-affected babies were born, two dozen of them in the US.
+In the intervening time, 1,500 zika-affected babies were born, two dozen of them in the US.
 And by the time the funding bill containing the money passed, Zika had established a foothold in Miami.

 The months of delay were due to one thing: partisan politics.
 Republicans on Capitol Hill balked at the $1.9 billion request and told the White House to repurpose funds already allocated to combating the even-deadlier Ebola virus.
 By late August, the administration had “borrowed” tens of millions of dollars designated to fight not only Ebola but malaria, tuberculosis, diabetes, mental health and heart disease — in order simply to get a promising Zika vaccine trial up and running.
 Needless to say, the money “borrowed” from the other diseases will never be paid back.
 Nor can the time be recovered, a particular tragedy in light of the World Health Organization’s announcement this month that no Zika vaccine is likely to be available to women of childbearing age until 2020.